Overview

 - "Technical proficiency" in this context refers to the ability to work with computers and information systems to solve problems or accomplish tasks beyond word processing, order-entry, etc. Familiarity with at least one programming language is strongly preferred.

-- "Mathematical & statistical proficiencies" in this context involves the application of math or statistics to real-word problems or research.
+- "Mathematical and statistical proficiencies" in this context involves the application of math or statistics to real-word problems or research.
 While evidence of applying these proficiencies within a professional or work setting would be considered ideal for an applicant, college-level course work in math and statistics will suffice.

 Program Requirements